IsacLira/Sale-Forecasting/README.md

-# Sale-Forecasting
+# Sale-Forecast
-This repo contains some codes for a sale forecasting project.
+This repo contains some code for a sales forecast project.

-This project aims to build a predictive model for sale forecasting.
-An deal/opportunity may to remain open for months.
-Our goal is building a model to predict if a deal will be closed or not, or alternatively, the pipeline probability during the deal lifetime.
-This information helps the  VP of sale make estrategic decisions.
+This project aims to build a predictive model for sales forecasting.
+In our company, an deal / opportunity of sale can remain open for months.
+Our goal is to build a model to predict whether a opportunity will be closed or not, or, alternatively, the likelihood of close during the pipeline.
+This information helps the sales vice president make strategic decisions.